pvande/react-viewport-monitor/README.md

 * Scroll and resize events are throttled to once per animation frame.
 * Only one DOM event subscription per event.

+## Disadvantages

+* Currently only works with ReactDOM.
+* Currently only works at the `window` level.

 [HOC]: https://facebook.github.io/react/docs/higher-order-components.html